-Make necessary repairs and then clean the ATV thoroughly as outlined on page 159.
+Make any necessary repairs and clean the vehicle as recommended.
+See page 157.

 Stabilize the Fuel

 Add Polaris Carbon Clean Fuel Treatment or Polaris Fuel Stabilizer to the fuel tank, following the instructions on the container for the recommended amount.
 Fill the fuel tank with fuel.
 Allow 15-20 minutes of operation for the stabilizer to disperse through the fuel in the tank and carburetor.
 Turn the fuel valve off and drain the carburetor bowl.